slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life is not a problem to be solved but a reality to be experienced.' -- Soren Kierkegaard*

 <!--
+Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*

 > *'Don’t argue your path with other people.
 Walk it.' -- Lazy Yogi*

 - There’s a fable of a man stuck in a flood.
 Convinced that God is going to save him, he says no a passing canoe, boat, and helicopter that offer to help.
 He dies, and in heaven asks God why He didn’t save him.
 God says, “I sent you a canoe, a boat, and a helicopter!”